 Over time, Lydia began reading about race, gender, and authenticity in popular music, and started to unpack why she, as a white suburban child from Massachusetts, was able to parlay her youthful musical guitar talent into a career playing blues, a genre typically associated with southern Black culture and white male revivalists.
 When she reached the limits of self-directed study, she enrolled at Middlesex Community College.
-During her time there she won a Follett Scholarship and her end-of-year classical guitar recital won Prize for the Most Outstanding Musical Performance.
-Lydia then received a full scholarship to Smith College where she deepened her study of blues and ethnographic methods under the guidance of Steve Waksman and Margaret Sarkissian, respectively.
+During her time there she won a Follett Scholarship and her end-of-year classical guitar recital won the Prize for the Most Outstanding Musical Performance.
+Lydia then received a full scholarship to Smith College where she deepened her study of popular music and ethnographic methods under the guidance of Steve Waksman and Margaret Sarkissian, respectively.
 Lydia soon included blues tourism as an analytical lens and focused on Beale Street, the Official Home of the Blues and a music-based tourist attraction, in Memphis, Tennessee.

 After Smith College, she attended the University of Virginia, earning her PhD in May of 2021.
 Her dissertation research included archives and interviews, as well as daily performances with longtime Beale Street harmonica player Vince Johnson and a stint at B.B.
 King’s Blues Club with the Blues Player’s Club, a group lead by second generation blues musician Rodd Bland.
 During her research, she advocated for musicians and worked with Beale Street Management and the Downtown Memphis Commission to provide low-cost parking for musicians.
 She is a Fellow at Tourism Reset, an interdisciplinary research and outreach group that seeks to identify, study, and challenge patterns of social inequity in tourism.
 Lydia works to raise awareness about the histories of racism in blues and blues tourism and advocates for sustainable, equitable, and just solutions.